polterguy/phosphorusfive-dox/chapter-17.md

 sys42.windows.show-lambda
 ```

 As you can clearly see above, the **[_dp]** node, actually has a value, which is a node in itself.
-This allows us to pass around *"pointers"* to nodes, as values of other nodes, allowing for us to both access the node in its entirety, including its children - In addition to changing the original node's values.
+This allows us to pass around *"pointers"* to nodes, as values of other nodes - Allowing for us to both access the node in its entirety, including its children - In addition to changing the original node's values.

 Consider the following code for instance, which changes the value of all nodes to the static value of *"John Doe"*.